sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 - What are the total sales for the carvers?

-You may have an answer like this:
+You may see this response:

 ![image](img/6_response.png)